mukutdebnath/MTP/README.md

 # MTP AHDL Files

-This is the repo where I will store all my MTP Verilog and VerilogA models.
+In this repo, all my MTP codes and results will be stored.